 In this work, we proposed enhanced contact capacity and buffer management to improve the state-of-the-art \gls{cgr} routing algorithm.
 We proposed managing these resources by taking actions before or during the route search.
 Our solution is a global solution: It considers and tracks the evolution of the contact capacity and buffer occupation in all contacts and nodes of the network.
 The resulting route is optimal and respects contact capacity and node buffer constraints.

-To manage contact capacity, we introduced contact splitting.
-It enables tracking of contact portions previously consumed by routed bundles.
-For the buffer management, we proposed two techniques: temporary bundle-specific contact splitting and edge pruning.
-These techniques help avoid any portion or succession of contacts that might result in buffer overflows.
+To manage contact capacity, we introduced contact splitting: it turns the initial contact set $V_c^0$ into the set $V_c$ of split contacts and enables tracking of contact portions previously consumed by routed bundles.
+For the buffer management, we proposed two techniques: temporary bundle-specific contact splitting (again modifying $V_c$) and edge pruning (removing from $E_c^0$ the edges that would cause overflow).
+These techniques help avoid any portion or succession of contacts that might result in buffer overflows as the route search runs on the feasible contact graph $(V_c,E_c)$.
 These temporary modifications depend on the forecast buffer tables that track the future states of the node buffer occupancy levels as a function of time.

 We compared the performance of the proposed solution with the benchmark \gls{sr}-\gls{cgr}.
 Our solution offers considerable gains in terms of time spent in the network and intermediate node complexity, measured as the number of rerouting calls.
 It is worth mentioning that the increase in \gls{cp} size due to our splitting actions, and thus the route search complexity, is relatively small.